Why should you track employee performance?

 This is where Primetric helps as well by offering you disposal reports that compare scheduled vs. capacity vs. tracked hours.

-- Set expectations and goals - Understand what you want to accomplish.
+- Set expectations and goals - Understand what you want to accomplish and measure the employee performance accordingly.
 Are you looking to increase employee productivity or improve employee retention or engagement?
-You need to have clear objectives for your program.
+You need to have clear objectives for your program and communicate them to the employees effectively.

-- Do spot-checking or random inspections - Verify that the team is tracking their time correctly by checking in once in a while.
+- Do spot-checking or random inspections - Verify that the team is tracking their time correctly by checking the personal productivity once in a while.

 - Always keep an eye on the bottom line - Performance metrics are helpful because they show whether your team is performing on tasks well and fast.
 But does your profit margin reflect this productivity?

-- Use the right performance tracking tool for the job - Instead of juggling different Excel spreadsheets, find a modern solution that combines time tracking and resource allocation in one place to get a bird’s eye view of performance at your organization.
+- Use the right performance tracking tool for the job - Instead of juggling different Excel spreadsheets, monitor employee performance in a modern solution that combines time tracking and resource allocation in one place to get a bird’s eye view of performance at your organization.

-By implementing time tracking, individual employees will be able to track the time they spend working on the tasks.
+By implementing time tracking, individual employees will be able to track the time they spend working on the tasks, as well as their performance.
 But you need to put this time in a bigger context.
 This is where resource allocation comes in.

 In software development companies, one of the greatest challenges is planning the work for an employee by taking into account their: